-- 12.2.
+- 12.1.
+Where an employee has been an employee requiring placement for four months1, their department will conduct a review to determine whether continuing efforts to secure a permanent placement for the employee remains appropriate (including taking into account the employee's participation in the placement process). - 12.2.
 Where the review determines that reasonable placement efforts have been undertaken and it is not appropriate to continue these efforts, the retrenchment provisions of the directive relating to early retirement, retrenchment and redundancy apply. - 12.3.
 A department may initiate a review at an earlier time if it considers reasonable placement efforts have been undertaken2 and/or a transfer opportunity for the employee is unlikely to occur as a result of the employee's specialised skill set or location. - 12.4.
-If a review under clause 12.1 or 12.3 results in a decision to continue to pursue placement opportunities, a further review date must be nominated; unless exceptional circumstances apply, the next review date must be no more than three (3) months later than the date on which the review was completed.
+If a review under clause 12.1 or 12.3 results in a decision to continue to pursue placement opportunities, a further review date must be nominated; unless exceptional circumstances apply, the next review date must be no more than three months later than the date on which the review was completed.